davejones9/coop-hiring-test-mock-api/README.md

 # Co-op hiring test mock API
 A mock API returning a simple JSON object.
-This will be used to provide API-like data to a test for hiring front-end developers.
+The API can be accessed at <https://coop-mock-test-api.herokuapp.com>. _(Note: this runs on a free Heroku dyno, and may therefore require a little bit of time to start up when first queried)._

 ## Response